wien0128/JavaStudy/README.md

 Java Study Archive
 ==================

-It's just taken down for Java Studies.
+It's just a record for Java Studies.
-as always so fat, so good!
+as always so far, so good!